-This graph shows that there were a lot of errors around 13:00 hours (1:00pm).
-If you are aware of a process that runs at that time, you may choose to investigate the interface of the machine that executes the process.
+This graph shows that the most errors happen at 9:00 am.
+If you are aware of a process that runs at that time, you may choose to investigate the interface of the machines that executes the process.

 Performing Proactive Analysis